sanskrit/raw_etexts_english/blogs/manasataramgini/2012-01-24_the-irony-of-vasudeva-sarvabhauma.md

 +++
-title = "The irony of vAsudevaxa0sArvabhauma"
+title = "The irony of vAsudeva sArvabhauma"

 +++
 In the declining years of the Hindu world, in the late 1400s and first